polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

     return (original_tensor - dequantized_tensor).square().mean()
 ```

-Now we can cast the tensor per tensor, per channel and per group:
+Now, we can cast the tensor using granularity per tensor, per channel, and per group:

 ```python
 limit = 1000